kakavi/metabase/docs/users-guide/03-basic-exploration.md

 #### Exploring saved questions

-In Metabase parlance, every chart on a dashboard is called a "question."
+In Kenga Analytics parlance, every chart on a dashboard is called a "question."
 Clicking on the title of a question on a dashboard will take you to a detail view of that question.
 You'll also end up at this detail view if you use one of the actions mentioned above.

 When you're looking at the detail view of a question, you can use all the same actions mentioned above.
 You can also click on the headings of tables to see more options, like summing the values of a column, or filtering based on that column.